hgroman/scrapersky-backend/Docs/Docs_10_Final_Audit/v_Layer-1.1-Models_Enums_Blueprint.md

 - **Define Truth:** To serve as the single source of truth for data structure, types, relationships, and permissible states within the application.
 - **Standardization:** To enforce consistent naming, structure, and patterns for all database models and enumerated types, facilitating clarity and maintainability.
 - **ORM Exclusivity:** To ensure all database entity definitions and interactions are managed through the SQLAlchemy ORM, abstracting raw SQL.
+- **Schema Management:** ALL SCHEMA CHANGES MUST BE MANAGED VIA SUPABASE MCP with version control and audit trails.
+- **Transaction Neutrality:** Database operations NEVER handle JWT or tenant authentication - authentication is handled at Layer 3.

 ---